 What is IOSH training?

-IOSH training courses help people in all sectors stay healthy and safe at work.
+IOSH qualifications help people in all sectors stay healthy and safe at work.
 Two IOSH training courses are available: Working Safely and Managing Safely:

 - The Working Safely course is aimed at all employees and covers the essentials of health and safety in the workplace.